-In addition to our wonderful Guests of Honor, Rachel Howzell Hall and Deborah Crombie, we’ve got a terrific line up of conference faculty.
-Please note, our programming has not been finalized and the below list is subject to change (though probably not drastically).
+In addition to our wonderful Guests of Honor, Rachel Howzell Hall and Deborah Crombie, we had a terrific line up of faculty for our 2023 Conference.

 Mark Bruce works as a solo practitioner in San Bernardino, California.
 He has worked in various Public Defender offices across the state and has tried nearly 150 jury trials as well as thousands of court trials.
 He won the 2018 Black Orchid Novella Award for his story “Minerva James and the Goddess of Justice.”
 Ten Minerva James short stories have been published in magazines such as Alfred Hitchcock Mystery Magazine, Black Cat Mystery Magazine, Sherlock Holmes Mystery Magazine and in three Dandelion Revolution Press anthologies.
 He lives in Barstow with a stuffed mermaid named Mariah and his writing support dragon Ferdinand.
 His only son lives in Michigan with a wife,a child, and a Ph.D in Aerospace Engineering.
 That’s right.
 His son is a rocket scientist.

 Assistant Chief Beatrice Girmala recently retired from the LAPD, where, as the Director of the Office of Operations (OO), she was the highest ranking woman in the department.
 As Director of OO, she was responsible for overseeing four geographic bureaus which cover the entire City of Los Angeles and all uniformed patrol resources: West Bureau, Central Bureau, South Bureau, and Valley Bureau.
 She also oversaw the Public Engagement Section, which emphasizes the Department’s commitment to community outreach with a variety of community and youth programs.